The Top 10 Frugal Cooking Blogs

 3. Broke Ass Gourmet – Gabi Moskowitz

-Why we recommend it: This blog has received national acclaim and for good reason!
+Why we recommend it: When it comes to frugal cooking blogs, this is a top contender.
+It has received national acclaim and for good reason!
 Gabi aims to keep each recipe under $20, so certain ones may be harder to fit into your budget but dig a little deeper and you’ll find tons you can make for under $10.
 Gabi is not afraid to try new exotic dishes so be prepared to get schooled in world cuisines.
 If you find some entrees outside your budget, make sure you check out the mouth-watering and affordable side dishes and sauces like the one in our favorite post, which we will be using on everything from now on.

 4. Budget Bytes – Beth M.

 Why we recommend it: Beth says she’s not a professional chef but we don’t blame you if you find that hard to believe after checking out her blog.
 These meals just make me think of sitting down to a nice family dinner.
 I don’t know what counts as comfort food but the hearty pastas, scrambles and bowls definitely comfort me and work up my appetite.
 The best part is that most of these meals come in at under $1.50 per serving!
 The majority of the recipes are simple to execute and you probably already have many of the ingredients.
 Don’t miss this one!

 Why we recommend it: People think cooking on a budget has to be boring and repetitive.
 Those people clearly haven’t been to Haley’s frugal cooking blog.
 Her recipes will definitely cause you to have some Why didn’t I think of that!? moments and by the time you close your browser, you’ll be inspired to cook up some cheap new meals that are sure to impress.
 If you have a sweet tooth this is definitely the blog for you because the desert recipes will cause you to salivate.
 Don’t miss her seasonal 50 recipes roundups.